-We have also proposed a new characterization of the behaviour of avatars.
+In this paper we have proposed a new model of avatar characterization.
 This characterization is based in the study of the effects of the rate movement and density of neighbouring avatars (factor of presence).
-In order to evaluate these effects, average system response and the cpu load have been elected as performance evaluation parameters.
-The results show a good correlation of both the rate movement and the factor of presence with the system performance.

-Therefore, we can conclude that in order to design actually and efficient DVE systems, the partitioning mechanisms should take into account the non-static contribution of avatars to the servers where they are attached.
-During the simulation and immediately before the partitioning task has to be executed the system should recalculate the new workload of all the avatars.
+In order to evaluate these effects, average system response and CPU utilization have been elected as performance evaluation parameters.
+The results show a good correlation of both rate movement and factor of presence with system performance.
+Therefore, we can conclude that in order to design efficient DVE systems actually, the partitioning mechanisms should take into account the non-static contribution of avatars to the servers they are assigned.
+Immediately before the partitioning algorithm is executed, the system should compute the new workload of all avatars.
 The new value should be obtained from the current movement rate and factor of presence.

-As future work to be done, we are currently working in the implementation of a new partitioning scheme based on a global load balancing method.
-This new scheme considers the ideas proposed in this paper and it had been derived from traditional algorithms used in distributed systems.
+As future work to be done, we are currently working on the implementation of a new partitioning scheme based on a global load balancing method.
+This new scheme considers the ideas proposed in this paper had been derived from traditional algorithms used in distributed systems.
 In the medium term we want to apply this engine of DVE system in the development of a driving simulator.
 In this system, future drivers will share a 3D virtual town where hundreds of drivers will be connected through a low bandwidth network such as the Internet.